-Secondary priorities (for the Division of Forest Resources or IDNR) are the measure of material or financial support of active, significant partners.
-A simple measure of how many significant partners materially, physically, or financially participate should gauge decisions between projects and efforts that would otherwise have similar priorities.
-Since so many important strategies exist beyond the federally supported programs and state mandates, the forestry division and the resource itself need significant funding and partners to initiate additional strategies.

-Tertiary priorities exist from a broad range of interests and exist at different scales.
-When a project or an effort is also of significance to important conservation and forestry partners, such as the IDNR Division of Wildlife, the USDA, a neighboring state government or significant forestry organization; then the tertiary priority is higher.
+Secondary priorities (for the Division of Forest Resources or IDNR) ares ubject to material or financial support of active, significant partners.
+A simple measure of how much significant partners materially. physically, or financially participate should gauge decisions between similar projects and efforts or other secondary priorities.
+Since so many important forestry strategies exist beyond the federally supported programs and state mandates, the forestry division and the resource itself need significant funding and/or partners to initiate additional strategies.
+The second priorities exist from a broad range of interests and exist at different scales.
+When a project or an effort is also of significance to important conservation and forestry partners, such as the IDNR Division of Wildlife, the USDA, a neighboring state government or significant forestry organization and has funding; then it may become a priority

 For example, if a project is in a Light Green Priority Stewardship Area (see next page), it is ranked as a low priority.
 If project is in a Dark Green, High Priority Stewardship Area (see next page), it is ranked as a high priority.
 If a project has active/significant partners, the project ranking will increase.
-The more partners, the higher the ranking and higher weight a project has for tie-breaker situations.
+The more partners, the higher the ranking and higher weight a project has if it is an important needed action.